What is GOPPAR?

 How to calculate GOPPAR

-GOPPAR is calculated by dividing the gross operating profit (GOP) by the number of available rooms in the hotel.
+GOPPAR is calculated by dividing the gross operating profit (GOP) by the total available rooms (TAR) in the hotel.

-This is similar to RevPAR except it eliminates fees and expenses from the revenue figure first.
+A GOPPAR calculator is similar to a RevPAR calculator except it eliminates fees and expenses from the revenue figure first.

 For example if you want to measure it for the period of a year: